¡Hola! こんにちは! Bonjour!

 |Learned Spanish in the home and/or attended school in a Spanish-speaking country.||SPAN 205, 206 or 207||

 WebCAPE is an online test available to students who have prior Spanish language knowledge to make sure they are properly placed in the correct course level.
-Call 509-542-4613 to request a link to take the test.
+Email the School%20of%20Arts%2C%20Humanities%20%26%20Communication too request a link to take the test.
+Note: you must be a current CBC student and use your student email address when sending the request.

 Heritage and Spanish speakers may enroll in SPAN 205 without taking the placement test or a prerequisite override entry code.